mathias/remembrance/README.md

 **Never** run `lein datomic initialize` -- it will destroy data, and we no longer use `lein datomic`'s concept of a schema file!

-## Features, TODOs, wishful thinking.
+## Features, TODOs, wishful thinking, etc.

 - [x] Need to remove the Redis-backed worker queue.
 Eventually, I see that work being done by https://github.com/mathias/herman
 - [x] Finish rewriting to use Liberator.